U.N. demands Syria ceasefire as air strikes pound rebel areas

 Reports of air strikes hitting at least three hospitals in the past 48 hours ”make a mockery of so-called “de-escalation zones”, Pinheiro said, referring to a Russian-led truce deal for rebel-held territory, which has failed to stop fighting there.

-The conflict has been further complicated since January by a major offensive that neighboring Turkey launched against the Kurdish YPG militia in Afrin.
+The conflict has been further complicated since January by a an offensive that neighboring Turkey launched against the Kurdish YPG militia in Afrin.

 “U.S. CALCULATIONS”